top of page

 • Reputation.
 Reviews, testimonials, feedback from those that have earned a particular credential.
 Look at their site and also search professional forums.
 If the majority of people reporting on their certificate have a lot of negative things to say, it might be a red flag. .

 • Requirements.
 The requirements to earn the certification are clearly spelled out and they make logical sense.
-Be careful—like really careful—of easy to obtain or “pay to certify” programs.
+Be careful—like really careful—of easy-to-obtain or “pay to-certify” programs.

 • Curriculum.
 Review the content.
 Ensure it is aligned with the industry standards and practices.

 • Exam and assessment.
 How are you judged on knowledge acquisition?
-There might be one long test at the end, visual observation, submission of work or a transcript showing you’ve taken and passed all relevant coursework for the certificate.
+There might be one long test at the end, visual observation, submission of work, or a transcript showing you’ve taken and passed all relevant coursework for the certificate.

 • Transparency.
-Reputable organizations are very open about their processes, fees and requirements.
+Reputable organizations are very open about their processes, fees, and requirements.
 If you can’t easily obtain clear, concise, transparent information about how the certification process works, be careful.

 • Verification.
 Ensure that there is an easy way for companies and orgs to verify the existence of the certification and status.
 (Check out Credly as an example.)